This five-part blog include modules in:

 A paid hosting service, like us here at WP Fiddly Bits, will help you to manage your WordPress sites.

-Although WordPress has hosting services for beginner and bloggers.
+Although WordPress has hosting services for beginners and bloggers.
 Once your website grows more technically demanding, you’ll need to start to think about getting a managed hosting service.

 If you get the right host (or hostess with the mostest).
 You’ll benefit from both tech expertise and marketing know-how.
 Allowing you to sit back and relax, and not worry about your website’s development and tech performance.
 Leaving you with more time work on tasks more important to you.
 Win-win right?